enviodev/docs/docs/HyperIndex/Guides/price-data.md

 Don't worry about the above steps too much as each oracle service will have it's own contracts and events.
 Just read their documentation or reach out for help on their Discord and you should be able to find the relevant information.

-### Considerations
+### Oracle considerations

-- **Accuracy**: Due to gas prices, oracles don't push onchain price updates constatly.
-Instead, as with API3, the oracle only pushes an onchain update at certain price deviations, e.g. 1% or 5%.
+- **Accuracy**: Due to gas prices, oracles don't push onchain price updates constantly.
+Instead, as with API3, the oracle normally only pushes an onchain update at certain price deviations, e.g. 1% or 5%.
 This means that the latest price pushed from the oracle will not always be the most recent price, although it should be close.
 - **Centralization**: This will vary from oracle to oracle.
 API3 runs price feeds from their own API's which means they have a higher degree of centralization.
 However, this allows them to provide a higher level of security and trustworthiness.
 Chainlink lets anyone run their own node and provide their own price feeds, which means they are more decentralized.
 There are some trustworthiness concerns associated with this decentralization but they have reputation and punishment mechanisms to mitigate this.
 - **Data availability**: For security reasons, orcales often choose to limit the price feeds they support to pairs with high liquidity, volume, and trustworthiness.
 This means that you may not be able to get price data for all tokens, especially newer, low marketcap tokens.